etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 You may remember a day in October last year when many high-profile web sites like Twitter, Amazon, PayPal went down for some time.
-Apparently, a network of enslaved and harnessed Things, primarily DVRs and web cameras, stand behind that attack.
+Apparently, a network of enslaved and harnessed Things, primarily DVRs and web cameras, stood behind that attack.

 The attacking software is dubbed Mirai, its code was open sourced and is available at github.
-This story is about a slightly improved version of Mirai caught in the wild and called Hajime.
+This story is about a slightly improved version of Mirai caught in the wild by security researchers and called Hajime.

 Here is how it works.